DeepCar/Deepcar5.0/README.md

 DeepCar 5.0 has focused mainly on the 2017-2022 car models, some of which have been displayed just recently in various auto shows.

+# Dataset Agreement
+* The DeepCar 5.0 dataset is available for non-commercial research purposes only!

 *[Download Full Dataset (Train set-Test set)](https://drive.google.com/file/d/1Hx1jz6HI7oolQbv7F5Kd68My0SW9jrny/view?usp=sharing)